Build Environment Functions

 Usage

-buildEnvironmentGet [ envName ... ]
+buildEnvironmentGet [ envName ] [ --application applicationHome ]

-If BOTH files exist, both are sourced, so application environments should anticipate values created by build's default.
+Load and print one or more environment settings If BOTH files exist, both are sourced, so application environments should anticipate values created by build's default.
+Modifies local environment.
+Not usually run within a subshell.

 Arguments

-envName- Optional.
-String.
+envName- String.
+Optional.
 Name of the environment value to load.
 Afterwards this should be defined (possibly blank) andexported.--application applicationHome- Path.
 Optional.
 Directory of alternate application home.
 Can be specified more than once to change state.

 Return codes